JoshMcKin/hot_tub/README.md

     $ gem install hot_tub

+## Rails setup

+Add hot_tub to your gemfile:

+    gem 'hot_tub'

+Run bundle:

+    bundle install

+Configure Logger by creating a hot_tub.rb initializer and adding the following:

+    HotTub.logger = Rails.logger

 ## Usage

+## HotTub::Pool

 ### EM-Http-Request
     require 'hot_tub'
     require 'em-synchrony'
     require 'em-synchrony/em-http'
     EM.synchrony do {
       pool = HotTub::Pool.new(:size => 12) { EM::HttpRequest.new("http://somewebservice.com") }
       pool.run { |clnt| clnt.aget(:query => results, :keepalive => true) }
+      EM.stop
     }

 ### Other

- You can use any libary you want.
+You can use any library you want with HotTub::Pool, regardless of that clients thread-safety status.
 Close and clean can be defined at initialization with lambdas, if they are not defined they are ignored.

     url = "http://test12345.com"
     pool = HotTub::Pool.new({:size => 10, :close => lambda {|clnt| clnt.close}}) { MyHttpLib.new }
     pool.run { |clnt| clnt.get(@@url,query).body }

-## Sessions
+## HotTub::Sessions

-If you have a client that is thread safe but does not support sessions you can implement sessions similarly.
-Excon is thread safe but you are using a single client, so you may loose preformance with multithreading.
+HotTub::Sessions are a synchronized hash of clients/pools and are implemented similar HotTub::Pool.
+For example, Excon is thread safe but you set a single url at the client level so sessions are handy if you need to access multiple urls but would prefer a single object.

     require 'hot_tub'
     require 'excon'
     # Our client block must accept the url argument
-    sessons = HotTub::Sessions.new(:pool => false) {|url| Excon.new(url) }
+    sessions = HotTub::Sessions.new(:pool => false) {|url| Excon.new(url) }

-    sessons.run("http://somewebservice.com") do |clnt|
+    sessions.run("http://somewebservice.com") do |clnt|
-      puts clnt.get(:query => results).response_header.status
+      puts clnt.get(:query => {:some => 'stuff'}).response_header.status
     end
-    sessons.run("https://someotherwebservice.com") do |clnt|
+    sessions.run("https://someotherwebservice.com") do |clnt|
-      puts clnt.get(:query => results).response_header.status
+      puts clnt.get(:query => {:other => 'stuff'}).response_header.status
     end
+    sessions.run("https://127.0.0.1:5252") do |clnt|
+      puts clnt.get.response_header.status
+    end

-### Sessions with Pool
+### HotTub::Sessions with HotTub::Pool

-Not all clients have a sessions feature, Excon and Em-Http-Request clients are initialized to a single domain and while you can change paths the client domain cannot change.
-HotTub::Session allows you create a session object that initializes seperate pools for your various domains based on URI.
-Options are passed to the pool when each pool is initialized.
+Suppose you have a client that is not thread safe, you can use HotTub::Pool with HotTub::Sessions to get what you need.

     require 'hot_tub'
     require "em-synchrony"
     require "em-synchrony/em-http"
     # Our client block must accept the url argument

+    EM.synchrony do {
-    sessons = HotTub::Pool.new(:size => 12) { |url| EM::HttpRequest.new(url) }
+      sessions = HotTub::Pool.new(:size => 12) { |url| EM::HttpRequest.new(url) }

-    sessons.run("http://somewebservice.com") do |clnt|
+      sessions.run("http://somewebservice.com") do |clnt|
         puts clnt.get(:query => results).response_header.status
       end
-    sessons.run("https://someotherwebservice.com") do |clnt|
+      sessions.run("https://someotherwebservice.com") do |clnt|
         puts clnt.get(:query => results).response_header.status
       end
+      EM.stop
+    }

 ## Related